 Opening Times: The marina streets are always open.
 Many restaurants offer breakfast, and the bars and clubs are open to the early hours of the morning.
 Hours vary from store to store, but follow fairly typical hours.

 Price: It’s free to enter, walk around, and explore the marina.
+If you’re looking for a guided tour of the marina and more, there are plenty of tour options as well.

 Location on Google Maps: Cabo San Lucas Marina